 From a user perspective, buying and selling NFTs using BSC is more affordable.
 High fees for Ethereum transactions make trading NFTs too expensive for smaller investors and collectors.

-In the past months, there have been so many developments and innovations in the world of non-fungible tokens and smart contracts, especially on the Binance Smart Chain and Ethereum blockchain.
+In the past months, there have been so many developments and innovations in the world of non-fungible tokens and smart contracts, especially on the BNB Smart Chain and Ethereum blockchain.
 NFTs now have more to offer than digital art and ownership rights and are being used widely in other applications.